Squekky/pwhl-app/README.md

 ### Description

-An app that tracks niche statistics that aren't found on the official NHL app, for hockey nerds like myself.
-Allows users to change settings to view statistics for certain teams or to enable push notifications for statistics that occur rarely.
+A mobile app that allows users to follow the Professional Women's Hockey League (PWHL).
+It contains past and future games with detailed box scores, league standings, and settings where users can choose a favorite team to follow.

 ### App Evaluation